MichaelS07/Personal-Website/README.md

 ## Viewing

-Open the HTML files from the repository root (e.g., `index.html`, `services.html`).
-Files in `src/pages` are partial templates and won't include the styles or navigation.
+**Always open the HTML files from the repository root** (e.g., `index.html`, `services.html`).
+The documents inside `src/pages/` are only snippets used by the build script; if you open them directly, they will appear unstyled.